 If Mr. Gray had been a person, he would have been described as quiet, dignified, and a thinker.
 His story is a bit more complicated than most, but he loved life in spite of the many health challenges he endured.
 We often referred to him as Winston Churchill Gray because of his serious expression.

 Yet, all that seriousness could also make us laugh.
-He was the straight man with the dry humor that showed up unexpectedly when he “talked” with a puffy ball in his mouth or suddenly whacked another cat with a paw for taking his place–after letting it happen for weeks or months.
+He was the straight man with the dry humor that showed up unexpectedly and “talked” with a puffy ball in his mouth or suddenly whacked another cat with a paw for taking his place–after letting it happen for weeks or months.

 Mustache